microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Microsoft.Graph.Beta.Security.md

 ### [Add-MgBetaSecurityCaseEdiscoveryCaseCustodianHold](Add-MgBetaSecurityCaseEdiscoveryCaseCustodianHold.md)
 Start the process of applying hold on eDiscovery custodians.
 After the operation is created, you can get the status by retrieving the Location parameter from the response headers.
-The location provides a URL that will return an eDiscoveryHoldOperation object.
+The location provides a URL that returns an eDiscoveryHoldOperation object.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaSecurityCaseEdiscoveryCaseNoncustodialDataSourceHold](Add-MgBetaSecurityCaseEdiscoveryCaseNoncustodialDataSourceHold.md)
 Start the process of applying hold on eDiscovery non-custodial data sources.
 After the operation is created, you can get the status by retrieving the Location parameter from the response headers.
-The location provides a URL that will return an eDiscoveryHoldOperation object.
+The location provides a URL that returns an eDiscoveryHoldOperation object.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetQueryTag](Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetQueryTag.md)
 Apply tags to files in an eDiscovery review set.
 For details, see Tag documents in a review set in eDiscovery.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetToReviewSet](Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetToReviewSet.md)
 Start the process of adding a collection from Microsoft 365 services to a review set.
 After the operation is created, you can get the status of the operation by retrieving the Location parameter from the response headers.
 The location provides a URL that will return a Add to review set operation.
+This API is available in the following national cloud deployments.

 ### [Clear-MgBetaSecurityCaseEdiscoveryCaseSearchData](Clear-MgBetaSecurityCaseEdiscoveryCaseSearchData.md)
 Delete Microsoft Teams messages contained in a eDiscovery search.
 You can collect and purge the following categories of Teams content:\n- Teams 1:1 chats - Chat messages, posts, and attachments shared in a Teams conversation between two people.
 Teams 1:1 chats are also called *conversations*.\n- Teams group chats - Chat messages, posts, and attachments shared in a Teams conversation between three or more people.
 Also called *1:N* chats or *group conversations*.\n- Teams channels - Chat messages, posts, replies, and attachments shared in a standard Teams channel.\n- Private channels - Message posts, replies, and attachments shared in a private Teams channel.\n- Shared channels - Message posts, replies, and attachments shared in a shared Teams channel.
-For more information about purging Teams messages, see:\n- eDiscovery solution series: Data spillage scenario - Search and purge\n- eDiscovery (Premium) workflow for content in Microsoft Teams
+For more information about purging Teams messages, see:\n- eDiscovery solution series: Data spillage scenario - Search and purge\n- eDiscovery (Premium) workflow for content in Microsoft Teams  This API is available in the following national cloud deployments.

 ### [Close-MgBetaSecurityCaseEdiscoveryCase](Close-MgBetaSecurityCaseEdiscoveryCase.md)
 Close an eDiscovery case.
 For details, see Close a case.
+This API is available in the following national cloud deployments.

 ### [Export-MgBetaSecurityCaseEdiscoveryCaseReviewSet](Export-MgBetaSecurityCaseEdiscoveryCaseReviewSet.md)
 Initiate an export from a reviewSet.
 For details, see Export documents from a review set in eDiscovery (Premium).
+This API is available in the following national cloud deployments.

 ### [Export-MgBetaSecurityCaseEdiscoveryCaseReviewSetQuery](Export-MgBetaSecurityCaseEdiscoveryCaseReviewSetQuery.md)
 Initiate an export from a ediscoveryReviewSetQuery.
 For details, see Export documents from a review set in eDiscovery (Premium).
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaSecurityAction](Get-MgBetaSecurityAction.md)
 Retrieve the properties and relationships of a securityAction object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaSecurityActionCount](Get-MgBetaSecurityActionCount.md)
 Get the number of the resource

 ### [Get-MgBetaSecurityAlert](Get-MgBetaSecurityAlert.md)
 Retrieve the properties and relationships of an alert object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaSecurityAlertCount](Get-MgBetaSecurityAlertCount.md)
 Get the number of the resource

 ### [Get-MgBetaSecurityAlertV2](Get-MgBetaSecurityAlertV2.md)
 Get the properties and relationships of an alert in an organization based on the specified alert id property.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaSecurityAlertV2Count](Get-MgBetaSecurityAlertV2Count.md)
 Get the number of the resource